Himanshu-Parangat/git-things/SECURITY.md

 ## 1. Security Policy Overview

-This document details the security policy for this repository.
+This document details the security policy for this project.
 It is designed for reporting **critical security vulnerabilities** that could negatively inpact users, contributors, collaborators, the project itself, the repository owner/maintainer, and everyone else involved significantly.

 ### Key Points: